AdobeDocs/real-time-cdp-collaboration.en/help/guide/quick-start-guide.md

 ---
 title: Real-Time CDP Collaboration Onboarding Quick Start
-description: Learn how to onboard your organization in Real-Time CDP Collaboration, including setting up roles and organizations, audience provisioning, activation, and measurement.
+description: Learn how to onboard your organization in Real-Time CDP Collaboration, including setting up roles and organizations, audience sourcing, activation, and measurement.
 This guide helps advertisers and publishers configure collaboration settings and begin using shared audiences securely and efficiently.
 audience: admin, publisher, advertiser
 ---
 # Real-Time CDP Collaboration onboarding quick start

-Get started with Real-Time Customer Data Platform (CDP) Collaboration by configuring your organization, provisioning audiences, and enabling privacy-focused activation and measurement.
+Get started with Real-Time CDP Collaboration by configuring your organization, sourcing audiences, and enabling privacy-focused activation and measurement.

 ## Prerequisites